How Mediation “Restores the Respect” in Schools: Guest Post by Author Ondine Gross (Post 1 of 2)April 12, 2016

 The next time I saw Mr. C. in the hall, he told me how much the mediation helped.
 Even though there was no significant problem in their teacher-student relationship, just the opportunity to show care and concern to Alex was very impactful on his future performance.

-Go here to read the early reviews of Restore the Respect, see the full table of contents, and preorder your copy.
+Go here to explore Restore the Respect and order your copy.